Please note: a valid prescription is required for all prescription medication.

 - As-needed use: taken before sexual activity as directed

-- PAH treatment: specialist-led plan with closer follow-up
+- PAH treatment: specialist-directed plan with follow-up

 Strengths and Forms